Javascript is not enabled.

 Lie on your back with both legs bent and your feet flat on the floor.
 Lift your feet, pull both knees toward your chest and hug them with your arms.
 Hold this position for 20 to 30 seconds while keeping your back relaxed against the floor.
 Release.
 Repeat this stretch a few times.

 Modifications: For a less strenuous stretch that will work the same muscles, pull in one knee at a time.
-If you have trouble bringing your knee all the way up, hook a towel or small strap behind the knee to pull it towards you.
+If you have trouble bringing your knee all the way up, hook a towel or small strap behind the knee to pull it toward you.

 spinner image woman lying on a yoga mat with her arms extended and knees twisted to the side